-- Obey your leaders and submit to their authority, since they will answer to God.
+- Obey your leaders and submit to their authority, since they will answer to God for their actions.

 - Pray for them also.

 What response do you have to the writer to the Hebrews?
-Which command is most relevant to today’s culture?
-How do we find power to make progress growing in knowing God in these ways?
+Which commands are most relevant in today’s culture?
+How do we find power to make progress for our growing in knowing God in these ways?